 - NSA-TWIST-Teens Who Stutter meets four times a year.

 - NSA-Kids Who Stutter meets monthly

 The Stuttering Foundation (SFA) is a leading source of material for stuttering.
-The materials include dvds, printed materials, such as booklets and brochures, that cover a wide array of topics related to the assessment and treatment of stuttering and cluttering.
-The website is use-friendly for people who stutter (or clutter), parents and families, as well as professionals.
+The materials include DVDs, printed materials, such as booklets and brochures, that cover a wide array of topics related to the assessment and treatment of stuttering and cluttering.
+The website is user-friendly for people who stutter (or clutter), parents and families, as well as professionals.

 Stuttering Home Page This website, developed and maintained by Judith Kuster, has a wealth of information for people who have a fluency disorder, their families, as well as researchers and clinicians.
 It offers a variety of information and views on stuttering, special features for children and teens, therapy material, a section entitled “Personal Paths Toward Recovery & Case Studies,” and much more.
 It also hosts an annual International Online Conference that takes place in October.

 Stuttering Prevention: A Manual for Parents (W. Starkweather, et al)